Our NoHo Theatre, The Group Rep, Gives Back

 The theatre is decked out for the holiday festivities.
-Randy West and Shelley Herman were MCs for this year’s entertainment which included a holiday play, holiday songs, and magic.
-A hot lunch and sweets were served up by the GRT company members.
+This year’s guests were entertained with skits, songs, a play written especially for them, and a hot lunch was served up by the GRT company members.
 The grand finale included the arrival of Santa with a gift selected for each young guest.

-This year, in addition to contributions from GRT members’ family and friends, Christine Holmes and fellow co-workers of the Turner Entertainment Networks, and the Rotary Club of North Hollywood have made the Holiday Kids Party their charity for toy donations.
+This year, in addition to contributions from GRT members’ family and friends, Christine Holmes and fellow co-workers of the Turner Entertainment Network Original Programming Group and the Rotary Club of North Hollywood have made the Holiday Kids Party their charity for toy donations.

-Longtime GRT members Irene Chapman and Janet Wood, who have been co-chairs of the Holiday Kids Party for 17 years, organized and produced the event with the help of committee members Liza Standish and Stephanie Colet.
+Longtime GRT members Irene Chapman and Janet Wood, who have been co-chairs of the Holiday Kids Party for 15 years, organized the event with the help of Liza Standish – their right hand person in choosing the right gifts for each kid.

 The groups of children’s charities change each year; most are foster group homes, but in years past, it has also included a group of children battling cancer.
-This year, guest organizations included group homes David & Margaret Youth and Family Services, Hathaway-Sycamores, Hillsides, Rosemary Children’s Services, Trinity Youth Services (Clairmont), and Vista Delmar Child and Family Services.
+This year, guest organizations included group homes Five Acres, Hathaway/Sycamores, Hillsides, Penny Lane, and Vista Del Mar Child and Family Services.

 “Each year always brings added precious memorable moments,” said event co-chair, Irene Chapman.
 A few years ago the “We Can” cancer group took part in the event, and there was one five-year-old boy who was sheer joy to behold.
 Even though his condition was tenuous, he participated well in all that we presented and with great enthusiasm.
 His gentle and humble demeanor affected us all.
 It stirs and warms the heart.”